espanso/website/docs/matches/basics.md

 Is ther anyone else? | Is there anyone else? | `ther` is converted to `there` I have other interests | I have other interests | `other` is left unchanged

+The [configuration option](/docs/configuration/options/) `word_separators` may
+be used to customize which characters qualify as word separators.

 ## Case propagation

 Espanso also supports *case-propagation*, which makes it possible to expand a match